Ghost-Agency/open-frame/README.md

 # open-frame
-Open Frame  for Farcaster or Base names
+This is an Open Frame that contains an iframe.